White-tailed eagle: Reintroduction

 The first attempts at reintroduction in Scotland were in 1959 in Glen Etive, Argyll abortively, followed by a better informed but also ultimately unsuccessful attempt on Fair Isle in 1968.
 Successful reintroduction into Scotland did not occur until the 1970s, with the isle of Rùm in the inner Hebrides being chosen because of its large size (10600 ha) with access to the Isle of Skye (where last native pair known in Britain last bred in 1916) and it is only 24 km from the mainland.
 Also Rùm hosts large seabird colonies that make for viable prey, including eider (Somateria mollissima), shag (Phalacrocorax aristotelis), auks and gulls; as well as one of the few in Britain of manx shearwater (Puffinus puffinus).
 Furthermore, mainly as a source of carrion, were a population of around 1500 red deer and 200 feral goats; otters and gulls were also numerous and available to kleptoparasitize.
 The birds to be used for reintroduction were gathered as nestlings from western Norway, as this is the nearest native breeding population.
 The young eagles were either kept in high grade fowl cages or tethered all within reach of an artificial eyrie, cover and feeding stations.
 Direct human contact, which the naturally wild young eagles tended to shun anyway, is minimal short of veterinary care.
 Releases were carried by taking bird out tethered, wearing a leather hood to prevent imprinting and then releasing with a radio-monitor.
 Most of the eagles, despite no direct parenting, turned out to be competent hunters within a couple of weeks or do well at stealing meals, including from other released eagles.
 Despite some dying before release due to illness and some found dead subsequent to release, most survived.
 A total of 95 birds were received for the Rùm reintroductions and 82 were successfully released between 1975 and 1987.
 The white-tailed eagle now breeds throughout the Western Isles and the mainland coast of Wester Ross.
 However, a low reproductive output of reintroduced Scottish eagles was recorded in 1996, and it was advocated that additional releases were needed.
 In August 2008, an additional fifteen chicks raised in Norway were released at a secret location in Fife, in expectation of reintroducing the species to the east coast of Scotland as well.
 Breeding success of reintroduced birds in Scotland (from 1975–1985 & 1993–1998) is moderate compared overall in species, in 1982–1992: productivity was 0.38, with a mean fledgling number 1.61.
 In comparison, for the years 1993 to 2000, productivity was 0.61 and fledgling number was 1.48, while in 2000–2007, productivity was 0.7 and mean fledgling number 1.44.
-Overall in Britain, there are estimated 36 breeding pairs in 2006 and 40 in 2008.
+Overall in Britain, there were estimated 36 breeding pairs in 2006, 40 in 2008 and at least 134 in 2022.
 Juvenile survival rates are somewhat low overall compared to other areas.
 Reintroduction efforts succeeded in the Bohemia area of the Czech Republic as well, where the biologists similarly followed the guidelines of guarding of occupied eyries and provision of safe foods.